 Cry Havoc: Rhetorical Mobilization and Foreign Policy Decision Making During War-threatening Crises

-Herbert, Roger, Department of Politics, University of Virginia
+Herbert, Roger, Foreign Affairs - Graduate School of Arts and Sciences, University of Virginia

 Owen, John, Department of Politics, University of Virginia